Passive Income Ideas to Help You Make Some Extra MoneyPublished on July 30, 2021 by Daniel Azzoli

 Broadly speaking, a passive income stream is income that comes from somewhere other than your primary employer or source of income.
 Once it’s up and running, it’ll generally come in without you having to constantly work to maintain the flow of money.

-Some people may have some idea of passive income being some sort of get-rich-quick operation that requires minimal effort, but the truth is, it still involves a lot of work.
-Generally, a big portion of the investment and work will come upfront, and then you’ll need to follow through with some maintenance along the way depending on what type of income it is.
+Some people may have the belief that passive income strategies are some sort of get-rich-quick method of making money that require minimal effort, but the truth is, earning money through this avenue still involves a lot of work.
+Generally, a big portion of the investment and work will come upfront, and then you’ll need to follow through with some upkeeping along the way depending on what type of passive income it is.
 Maybe you have to make updates to your product, or maybe you’ve invested in a rental property that you need to maintain.
 Whatever it is, it’ll take some work at the beginning of the process, and likely throughout.

 Rationale for Building Passive Income

-So, if setting up passive income strategies takes work, how is it different from your regular job and why would it be worth setting up?
-While your main job is likely your biggest source of income, it’s something that you need to actively participate in for long hours most days of the week.
-And even if you have a job that you really enjoy, there’s a good chance that earning some extra income without having to invest the same amount of time as your normal job requires would be a welcomed bonus.
+So, if setting up passive income strategies requires work, how is it any different than your regular job and why would it be worth setting up?
+Well, while your main job is likely your biggest source of income, it’s something that you need to actively participate in for long hours most days of the week.
+And even if you have a job that you enjoy, there’s a good chance that earning some extra income without having to invest the same amount of time as your normal job requires would be a welcomed bonus.
 This is the role that passive income may be able to serve in your life.

 Passive income can be a welcomed source of supplementary money that can prove valuable in a number of different situations.
 It can be a lifeline during difficult times, like during a recession, or if you find yourself without a job.
 Getting another source of income up and running could also help you put some funds towards paying off your line of credit or any other debt you may have.